Tutorial: From Excel workbook to a report in the Power BI service to Microsoft Teams

 To sort the chart, select More options (...) > Sort by.

-Let's say you want to share your dashboard with your manager.
+Now it's time to share your dashboard with your manager.
 You can share your dashboard and underlying report with any colleague who has a Power BI account.
 They can interact with your report, but can't save changes.
+If you allow it, they can reshare with others, or build a new report based on the underlying dataset.

 To share your report, at the top of the dashboard, select Share.